starbelt/evtolpy/docs/theory/evtol-sizing.md

 * Horizontal velocity is assumed **constant**.
 * Vertical motion is neglected.
 * Aerodynamic lift, induced drag, parasite drag, and horizontal drag are included.
-* The average shaft power is calculated using horizontal forces and rotor efficiency.
+* Average shaft power is then calculated based on horizontal forces and rotor efficiency.

 **Displacement, Acceleration, and Velocity Components**
 * Let: